• Home

 • dash pepper

 My daughter arrived home after a long day of school and work and was so hungry she dove into the salad while it was still warm.
 She was quite effusive in her praise, but starving college students are lavish in their praise of any home-cooked meal.
-I preferred the salad after it had chilled in the refrigerator and the flavors had time to mingle.
+I preferred the salad after it had chilled in the refrigerator and the flavors have had time to mingle.

 More Pasta Salad Recipes